Omar-p/learning-notes/aws/aws.md

 ### L4 Transport Layer

-- L3 problems: - L3 provides no ordering mechansim. - L3 is not guaranteed to be reliable. - L3 diff packets can experience diff delays.
+- L3 problems: - L3 provides no ordering mechanism. - L3 is not guaranteed to be reliable. - L3 diff packets can experience diff delays.

   - L3 has no communication channels - packets have a Source and Destination IP but no mthod of splitting by APP or CHANNEL.
     - No flow control if src is faster than dest. dest can be overwhelmed.